 - Inability to perform basic activities

 - Abnormal blood pressure or heart rate level in response to activity level

-The goal or expected outcome of a proper care plan is to restore the patients ability to perform regular activities in a healthy manner without experiencing any signs or symptoms of activity intolerance.
+A proper care plan’s goal or expected outcome is to restore the patient’s ability to perform regular activities healthily without experiencing any signs or symptoms of activity intolerance.